ylopez25/ylopez25/README.md

 - 😄 Pronouns: She/her
 - 🔭 I’m currently working on building my coding skills using javascript.
-- 🌱 I’m currently learning fundamentals of coding .
+- 🌱 I’m currently learning Data Structures and Algorithms .
 - 👯 I’m looking to collaborate on building a ios app.
 - 🤔 I’m looking for help with decreasing my line of code.
 - 💬 Ask me about Forensic Pyschology.